ITensor/ITensors.jl/docs/src/faq/DMRG.md

   spread out over the whole system.
 So if your initial state has all of the electrons bunched up on the left-hand side only, it can take DMRG a very long time to converge.

-* Try using a randomMPS with a modestly large bond dimension.
-ITensor offers a function called [`randomMPS`](@ref) which can be used to make randomMPS in both the quantum number (QN) conserving and non-QN conserving cases.
-Because random MPS have very "typical" properties, they can often be better inputs for DMRG.
+* Try using a random MPS with a modestly large bond dimension.
+ITensor offers a function called [`randomMPS`](@ref) which can be used to make random MPS in both the quantum number (QN) conserving and non-QN conserving cases.
+Because random MPS have properties which are "typical" of most ground states, they can be good initial states for DMRG.

 * Try DMRG on a closely related Hamiltonian for which convergence is easier to obtain (be creative here: it could be your Hamiltonian with interactions turned off, or